sujaltv/ddpw/docs/src/index.rst

 ============

 DDPW is distributed on PyPI.
-The source code is available on GitHub and can be used to manually build the package.
+The source code is available on GitHub and can be used to manually build it as a dependency package.

 .. admonition:: Target platforms
    :class: warning